afstanton/geodesic/docs/Apps/Apex Analytics Platform.md

 - Volume discounts for multiple implementations
 - Startup-friendly: 50% discount for first 6 months for qualifying companies
 - Revenue sharing for large enterprise implementations

+## Foundational Architectural Principles

+- **Strict Multi-Tenancy:** Complete data, processing, and security isolation between tenants is the cornerstone of the platform.
+The [[Aegis]] engine is responsible for this.
+- **API-First Design:** Every feature must be exposed and controllable via a secure, versioned API, managed by the [[Nexus]] engine.
+- **Modularity (SaaS Factory):** The platform is a collection of independent, interoperable engines, enabling rapid development and customization.

+## Developer Experience (DX) as a Feature

+- **Self-Service Developer Portal:** A dedicated portal for white-label customers to manage their API keys, view usage, and access documentation.
+- **High-Quality SDKs:** Easy-to-use Software Development Kits (SDKs) for popular web frameworks, starting with React/JavaScript.
+- **Interactive Documentation:** API documentation with the ability to make test calls directly from the browser.
+- **Sandbox Environment:** A fully functional testing environment for each white-label customer, isolated from their production data.

+## Core Operational Requirements

+- **Automated Tenant Provisioning:** A fully automated process for new white-label customers to sign up and get started.
+- **Centralized Platform Monitoring:** A dashboard to monitor the health, performance, and resource usage of the entire platform, with the ability to drill down into the metrics for each individual tenant.

 ## Technical Architecture